Thyroid - Related Eye Disease

 - About 20-25% of patients with Graves' disease will suffer from clinically obvious Graves' ophthalmopathy, and not just from the eye signs of hyperthyroidism.
 Only 3 to 5% will develop severe ophthalmopathy.
 However, when subjected to closer inspection (e.g. by magnetic resonance imaging of the orbits) various more patients have evidence of ophthalmopathy (primarily enlargement of retroocular muscles).
 It is estimated that for every 100,000 persons, 16 women and 3 men have Graves' ophthalmopathy every year.

-- It can often be difficult to distinguish between eye symptoms due to hyperthyroidism and those due to Graves' antibodies, not in the least because the two often occur coincidently.
+- It can frequently be difficult to distinguish between eye symptoms due to hyperthyroidism and those due to Graves' antibodies, not in the least because the two often occur coincidently.
 What can make things particularly difficult, is that various patients with hyperthyroidism have lid retraction, which leads to stare and lid lag (due to contraction of the levator palpebrae muscles of the eyelids).
-This stare may possibly then give the appearance of protruding eyeballs (proptosis), when none in fact exists.
+This stare could then give the appearance of protruding eyeballs (proptosis), when none in fact exists.
 This subsides when the hyperthyroidism is treated.

 Graves' ophthalmopathy is characterized by inflammation of the extraocular muscles, orbital fat and connective tissue.
 It results in the following symptoms, which can be extremely distressing to the patient: